Paris Angels: History

 On the back of their early success, the band signed to Virgin Records and released new single "Fade" and re-released "Perfume" to back up Paris Angels only album, Sundew, to favourable reviews from NME, Vox and Melody Maker.
 Paris Angels then recorded a session for BBC Radio 1 disc jockey John Peel.
 "Stay", appeared on the best of the Peel Session's box set, and they had other radio and television sessions.
-In March 1991, NME reported that Paris Angels were appearing at the 'Great Indie Festival – A Midsummer's Day Dream' at Milton Keynes Bowl in June that year.
-Also on the bill were 808 State, Gary Clail, New Fast Automatic Daffodils, The Shamen, Shades of Rhythm plus Flowered Up.
+In March 1991, NME reported that Paris Angels were appearing at the 'Great Indie Festival – A Midsummer's Daydream' at Milton Keynes Bowl in June that year.
+Also, on the bill were 808 State, Gary Clail, New Fast Automatic Daffodils, The Shamen, Shades of Rhythm plus Flowered Up.

 Paris Angels recruited long-time collaborator Simon Crompton to produce their next album for Virgin, however with the sale of Virgin to EMI, Paris Angels were removed from its roster.
 The completed album was never released.
 They were one of the last bands to leave during this cull along with Public Image Ltd and Definition of Sound.

 Left with no recording contract, and with singer Jane Gill pregnant, the band called it a day.

 Wagstaff returned with Black Grape and the Happy Mondays.
 Rikki Turner played in St. Jack Steven.
 Taji went on to record with The Rude Club.
 Bassist Scott Carey recorded with Chelsea-based band The Shave and hosted The Evening Session and Transmission on Manchester radio station 96.2 The Revolution.

 Drummer Simon Worrall died on 2 November 2011.
+Steven Tajti died in February 2024.

-In 2013 the band reformed to play live, and signed a deal with Stereokill Recordings to finally issue their second album, recorded in 1992.
+In 2013, the band reformed to play live and signed a deal with Stereokill Recordings to finally issue their second album, recorded in 1992.
 After the deal fell through, the group instead made the album available as a free download on Bandcamp.